ana1231/checkers_app/README.md

 ### User Stories:

 As player 1\
-I want to play checkers with with player 2\
+I want to play checkers with player 2\
 So that I can try to win the game.

 As player 2\
-I want to play checkers with with player 1\
+I want to play checkers with player 1\
 So that I can try to win the game.

 ### Wireframes: